Medini2006/JavaCurrencyConverter/README.md

-# Currency Conversion System in Java
+# Simple Currency Conversion System in Java

 ## Description
 This project is a **Currency Conversion System** implemented in Java, showcasing the concept of **Polymorphism**.
 It is designed to calculate the equivalent amount in **Sri Lankan Rupees (LKR)** for various currencies such as **USD, GBP, and EUR**.